Community Land Trust (CLT) Mortgages

 - Special Requirements

-APPRAISAL REQUIREMENT
+APPRAISAL REQUIREMENTS

 - The opinion of value for the leasehold interest must be developed based on the hypothetical condition that the property rights being appraised are the leasehold interest without the resale and other restrictions included in the ground lease.

-- For purchase and refinance transactions, “value” is the appraised value of the mortgaged premises on the Note Date determined in accordance with requirements of the Freddie Mac Single-Family Seller/Servicer Guide (Guide) section 4502.8
+- For purchase and refinance transactions, “value” is the appraised value of the mortgaged premises on the Note Date determined in accordance with requirements of the Freddie Mac Single-Family Seller/Servicer Guide (Guide) section 4502.5.

-- For complete information on our appraisal requirements for CLT Mortgages, please review Guide section 4502.8.
+- For complete information on our appraisal requirements for CLT Mortgages, please review Guide section 4502.6.

 Note: CLTs typically subsidize the sale price of the property.
 As a result, the price paid may be significantly less than the market value of the property rights being appraised.
 The resale restrictions include a resale formula that limits the homeowner's proceeds at resale.